akrzemi1/papers/notes/contracts.md

 * do we want to magically prevent such UB?
 * is this an UB even if contracts are not runtime-checked?

+### Zero-overead requirement

+When runtime checks are injected into code based on contract annotations, I expect such code to be no slower than if I had manually inserted defensive if-statements.